A Survey on Stance Detection for Mis- and Disinformation Identification: Approaches

-Mixing data from different domains and sources can improve the robustness and the ability of models to generalise.
-However, setups that combine misinformation and disinformation identification with stance detection, which we outlined in Section~\ref{sec:factuality}, vary in their annotation and labeling schemes, thus making the combination of different datasets challenging.
+\paragraph{Multi-Dataset Learning (MDL)} Mixing data from different domains and sources can improve robustness.
+However, setups that combine mis- and disinformation identification with stance detection, outlined in Section~\ref{sec:factuality}, vary in their annotation and labelling schemes, which poses many challenges.

-Earlier approaches focused only on the pre-training of models on multiple tasks, e.g.,~\citeauthorshort{fang-etal-2019-neural} achieved state-of-the-art results on FNC-1 by fine-tuning on multiple tasks such as question answering, natural language inference, etc., which are weakly related to stance detection.

-Recently, \citeauthorshort{schiller2021stance} proposed a stance detection benchmark to evaluate the robustness of stance models, including some of the factuality-related datasets.
-They leveraged a pre-trained multi-task deep neural network (MT-DNN~\citet{liu-etal-2019-mt-dnn}) and continued its training on all datasets simultaneously using multi-task learning, showing sizeable improvements over strong baselines trained on individual datasets.

-\citeauthorshort{hardalov2021cross} explored the possibility of cross-domain learning from sixteen stance detection datasets (including factuality-related ones).
-They proposed a novel neural network based architecture (MoLE), which combines domain adaptation techniques applied at different stages of the modelling process~\citep{1000251} -- feature-level (i.e.,~mixture-of-experts~\citep{guo-etal-2018-multi,wright-augenstein-2020-transformer}) and decision-level (domain adversarial training~\citep{pmlr-v37-ganin15}).
-They further integrated label embeddings~\citep{augenstein-etal-2018-multi}, and eventually developed an end-to-end unsupervised framework for predicting stance from a set of unseen target labels (which are out-of-domain).
+Earlier approaches focused on pre-training models on multiple tasks, e.g.,~\citet{fang-etal-2019-neural} achieved state-of-the-art results on FNC-1 by fine-tuning on multiple tasks such as question answering, natural language inference, etc., which are weakly related to stance.
+Recently, \citet{schiller2021stance} proposed a benchmark to evaluate the robustness of stance detection models.
+They leveraged a pre-trained multi-task deep neural network, MT-DNN~\cite{liu-etal-2019-mt-dnn}, and continued its training on all datasets simultaneously using multi-task learning, showing sizeable improvements over models trained on individual datasets. \citet{hardalov2021cross} experimented with cross-domain learning from 16 stance detection datasets.
+They proposed a novel architecture (MoLE) that applies domain adaptation at different stages of the modelling process~\citep{1000251}: feature-level~\citep{guo-etal-2018-multi,wright-augenstein-2020-transformer} and decision-level~\citep{pmlr-v37-ganin15}.
+They further integrated label embeddings~\citep{augenstein-etal-2018-multi}, and eventually developed an end-to-end unsupervised framework for predicting stance from a set of unseen target labels. \citet{hardalov2022fewshot} explored {PET}~\citep{schick-schutze-2021-exploiting} in a cross-lingual setting, combining datasets with different label inventories by modelling the task as a cloze question answering one.

-{\citeauthorshort{hardalov2021fewshot} explored Pattern Exploiting Training (PET)~\citep{schick-schutze-2021-exploiting} for combining the datasets in a cross-lingual setting.
-They combine datasets with different label inventories by modelling the task as a cloze question answering one, showing that Multi-Dataset Learning helps slightly in low resource and substantively in full resource scenarios.
-Moreover, transferring knowledge from English stance datasets and noisily generated sentiment-based stance data can further boost performance.}
+They showed that MDL helps for low-resource and substantively for full-resource scenarios.
+Moreover, transferring knowledge from English stance datasets and noisily generated sentiment-based stance data can further boost performance.